 This guide was prepared with input from transportation safety data, PennDOT advisories, NOAA climate statistics, and real-world driver experiences to provide authoritative weather planning information.

 The 305-mile journey from Philadelphia to Pittsburgh represents one of Pennsylvania's most traveled corridors, but it's also one where weather conditions can dramatically impact your trip.
+Checking road conditions before departure is crucial.
 According to PennDOT's preliminary data, last winter in Pennsylvania there were 151 crashes resulting in three fatalities and 55 injuries on snowy, slushy or ice-covered roadways where aggressive-driving behaviors such as speeding or making careless lane changes were factors.
-This comprehensive guide will help you navigate the seasonal challenges, mountain weather variations, and safety considerations for driving Interstate 76 across the Keystone State.

 What Weather Conditions Should You Expect on the Philadelphia to Pittsburgh Drive?